-If you like France, travel, and sparkling wine Champagne is a great place to be.
-It is also a great place to learn about history through wine and get a taste of royal luxury whether at a hotel or on a tour of the world’s best Champagne houses.
-I’ve done this trip with my sister a little while back.
-Thinking about this itinerary more and more I made a few changes based on our experience.
-This three-day Champagne itinerary is now my dream itinerary for visiting the region, especially for the first time.
+If you like France, travel, and sparkling wine, Champagne is a great place to be.
+It is also a great place to learn about history through wine and get a taste of royal luxury, whether at a hotel or on a tour of the world’s best Champagne houses.
+There are many organised tours for those looking to do as little planning as possible, but doing this trip on your own has become increasingly easier over the last few years.

 Day One: A laid-back arrival

 There is a direct train from Paris to Gare de Champagne Ardenne station and it takes under an hour ($58+ CA per person).
-For day one my recommendation is to start slow at a beautiful wine country hotel.
-Château de Sacy (full review here) is located in the heart of the Sacy commune, surrounded by vineyards from all sides.
-You can go for a walk through the greenery, explore the small town center, and then take full advantage of the hotel spa.
-Your stay includes access to the outdoor loungers and barrel tubs with a phenomenal view of the sunset.
+For day one, we recommend starting slow at a scenic wine country hotel, Château de Sacy.
+The hotel is located in the heart of the Sacy commune, surrounded by vineyards on all sides.
+You can go for a walk through the greenery, explore the small town centre, and then take full advantage of the hotel spa.
+Your stay includes access to the outdoor loungers and barrel tubs with a phenomenal sunset view.
 A glass of champagne is optional but highly recommended.

-The restaurant at Château de Sacy* is a local favourite.
+The restaurant at Château de Sacy is a local favourite.
 The terrace looks over the vineyards while the interior creates an atmosphere of royal luxury.
-The menu features a selection of classic French dishes, a range of proteins, and sharable mains [make reservations].
-In the morning there is a buffet-style breakfast but it is no average buffet breakfast.
-Here glass domes cover an impressive selection of fresh cheeses, baked goods, small snacks and so much more.
-I would go back just for the breakfast.
-And the tub.
-That tub is a dream.
+The menu features a selection of classic French dishes, a range of proteins, and shareable mains [make reservations].
+In the morning, guests are invited to enjoy a buffet-style breakfast.
+Your options include an impressive selection of fresh cheeses, baked goods, small savoury snacks, and much more.

 Day Two: Let there be bubbly!